jake-sanvito/pdsnd_github/README.md

 Force myself to practice SQL instead of just understanding the concepts.

 ### Description
-Unfortunatly this just follows the vanilla class format as I just dont have hte time right now.
+Unfortunatly this just follows the vanilla class format as I just dont have the time right now.

 ### Files used
 #for the program